QR TOOLS

 Troubleshooting Tips

-Despite the robustness of these features, there are times when things may not work as expected.
-Here are some common issues and practical solutions to help you troubleshoot:
+Despite the robustness of these features, sometimes things may not work as expected.
+Here are some tips to help you troubleshoot:

 • Blurry or Low-Quality Images: QR Codes in low-resolution images or blurry screenshots may not be detected.
-In such cases, try cropping the image to focus solely on the QR Code or enhancing its clarity if possible.
+Try cropping the image to focus solely on the QR Code or enhancing its clarity if possible.

 • Outdated Software: Live Text and other advanced features are only available in newer iOS versions.
 Ensure your device is updated to the latest iOS release to access these functionalities.